 Figure 2.
 CBSI-Connect participating institutions

-The CBSI-Connect learning management system is made of a series of sub-sites connected to main site through account replication.
-The participating institutions connect in different ways, for example: The academies of the Regional Security System participate through the rss.cbsi-connect.org sub-site, which allows them to also login using the same credentials to the CBSI-Connect.org site.
-In Jamaica the National Police College of Jamaica uses its Staff E-Learning Portal (STEP) to create accounts that can access CBSI-Connect, and in Suriname and the Dominican Republic users accounts are made on CBSI-connect sub-sites in Dutch and Spanish.
+The CBSI-Connect learning management system is made of a series of sub-sites connected to the main site through account replication.
+The participating institutions connect in different ways; for example, the academies of the Regional Security System participate through the rss.cbsi-connect.org sub-site, which allows them to also log in using the same credentials to the CBSI-Connect.org site.
+In Jamaica, the National Police College of Jamaica uses its Staff E-Learning Portal (STEP) to create accounts that can access CBSI-Connect, and in Suriname and the Dominican Republic, users' accounts are made on CBSI-connect sub-sites in Dutch and Spanish.

 The current list of institutions participating in the initiative are:

 Regional Police Training Centre (RPTC)